theresagonz/book-bytes/README.md

 Welcome to BookBytes where you can discover awesome new books or rediscover old favorites.

-Read the first few paragraphs of a random book in a category you choose, then decide whether you want title and author information.
+Read the first few paragraphs of a random book in a category of your choice.
+If you're intrigued, get title and author information.
+If not, get another byte from the same or a different category.
+Your favorite books are saved in a list for easy reference.

 ## Installation